buildpacks/rfcs/text/0000-pack-buildpack-new-alternatives.md

 The current `bash` project scaffolding can be re-used in the default project scaffolding.

+We intend to maintain `pack buildpack new` in parallel with `pack buildpack create` for two `pack` releases.
+After two `pack` releases, `pack buildpack new` will be replaced with an error instructing the user to run `pack buildpack create`.
+We will remove `pack buildpack new` after three `pack` releases.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?

-* Golang project structure is straightforward and it could be better to document a `libcnb` project structure.
+* Project structure is straightforward and it could be better to document a `libcnb` project structure.
 However, given that we already support `pack builpack new`, we feel it important that `pack` also creates generation of `libcnb`-style projects.
 * Project scaffolding could be delegated to a 3rd party tool.
 The current `pack buildpack new` functionality could be extracted from `pack` and, instead, we could suggest another tool for end users to use for project scaffolding eg: `bare use buildpacks/bash my_buildpack`.
 * Including generalized project scaffolding in `pack` will increase size of `pack` binary.
 The size of `pack` will increase by the size of an appropriate prompting package (such as [survey](https://pkg.go.dev/github.com/AlecAivazis/survey/v2)) and an appropriate package allowing `git clone` (such as [go-git](https://github.com/go-git/go-git) at ).
 * This proposal commits to support a specific project scaffolding format.
 A migration path should be established if and when a de-facto standard golang template library becomes available.
-* In default project scaffolding we cannot be opinionated about test frameworks; this will result in scaffolded projects with no default test setup.

 # Alternatives
 [alternatives]: #alternatives